***New*** Wichita Bluff to Loop 11 Trail Officially Open!

 Wichita Falls has a trail system that rivals that of much larger metropolitan areas.
 It presently consists of over 20 miles of concrete trail.

 The first concrete trail was built in Lucy Park in 1987.
-Since that time there have been another 14 miles of concrete trails constructed primarily along the Wichita River and along Holliday Creek.
+Since that time there have been another 16 miles of concrete trails constructed primarily along the Wichita River and along Holliday Creek.
 Two new sections of trail opened in 2012 -- a 1.7 mile segment along Barnett Road from the Johnson Road intersection to Lake Road, and a 1.8 mile segment along Seymour Highway from the BNSF railroad to the new Wichita Bluff Nature Area.
-The new Wichita Bluff Trail opened in 2017 and runs thru the Wichita Bluff Nature Area to Loop 11.
+The Wichita Bluff Trail opened in 2017 and runs thru the Wichita Bluff Nature Area.
+The new Loop 11 Trail goes for .6 miles and connects Wichita Bluff to Loop 11.
 Three additional connector trails are planned that will complete the "circle."
 The resulting city-wide Circle Trail will be approximately 24 miles.
-Funding has been obtained for two of these trails and construction is slated to start in 2018.
+Funding has been obtained for two of these trails and construction is slated to start in 2019.